 On June 13, 2013, the Company's board of directors adopted the ESPP, and the Company's stockholders approved the ESPP on August 29, 2013.
 The ESPP became effective on the day prior to the effectiveness of the IPO.
 The ESPP permits participants to purchase the Company's common stock at 85% of the fair market value through payroll deductions of up to 20% of their eligible compensation.
 A total of 30,000 shares of common stock were initially reserved for issuance under the ESPP.
 In addition, the number of shares of common stock available for issuance under the ESPP is annually increased on the first day of each fiscal year during the term of the ESPP by an amount equal to the lesser of: (i) 30,000 shares; (ii) one percent of the outstanding shares of common stock as of the last day of the immediately preceding fiscal year; or (iii) such other amount as the Company's board of directors may determine.
-As a result, the Company increased the number shares reserved for issuance under the ESPP by 30,000 shares on January 1, 2014.
-During 2014, 7,294 shares of common stock were issued under the ESPP.
-As of December 31, 2014, 52,706 shares remain available for future issuance under the ESPP.
-On January 1, 2015, the Company further increased the number of shares reserved for future issuance under the ESPP by 30,000 shares, making 82,706 shares available for future issuance under the ESPP after that increase.
+As a result, the Company increased the number shares reserved for issuance under the ESPP by 30,000 shares on each of January 1, 2015 and 2014.
+During 2015 and 2014, 41,176 and 7,294 shares of common stock, respectively, were issued under the ESPP.
+As of December 31, 2015, 41,530 shares remain available for future issuance under the ESPP by 30,000 shares, making 71,530 shares available for future issuance under the ESPP after that increase.

-The estimated fair value of the shares to be acquired under the ESPP was determined on the initiation date of each six month purchase period using the Black-Scholes option-pricing valuation model with the following weighted-average assumptions for ESPP shares to be purchased during the year ended December 31, 2014:
+The estimated fair value of the shares to be acquired under the ESPP was determined on the initiation date of each six month purchase period using the Black-Scholes option-pricing valuation model with the following weighted-average assumptions for ESPP shares to be purchased during the year ended December 31, 2015 and 2014:

-Year Ended Dece mber 31,
+Year Ended 1 December 31,

-2014 2013
+2015 2014

-Risk free interest rate 0.05% - 0.08% -
+Risk free interest rate 0.08% - 0.26% 0.05% - 0.08%

-Expected term 6.0 months -
+Expected term 6 months 6 months

-Expected volatility of common stock 69.32% - 73.21% -
+Expected volatility of common stock 62.91% - 69.64% 69.32% - 73.21%

-Expected dividend yield 0.00% -
+Expected dividend yield 0.0% 0.0%